reza-tafteh/3D_super_resolution_imaging_system_control_software/README.md

 - Obtain depth-dependent calibration curve.
-- Provide user-friendly tools for on-line image processing and better monitoring of the setup upon image acquisition.
+- Provide user-friendly tools for on-line image processing and better monitoring of the setup during image acquisition.